BarboraPechackova/e-plantShopping/README.md

 # e-plantShopping React project

-- Finished this final project of the course.
+- Finished the final project of the course.
 - Learned to use React Hooks, Redux and many more.
 - Improved overall UI and styling.